 CK Behavioral Health Services

-CK Behavioral Health provides hope and opportunity for healing to children and families who are living with the day to day experience of mental illness and the impact of trauma.
-All our professional staff hold licenses or are certified per State requirements and use nationally recognized, evidence based tools to support you and your family.
+CK Behavioral Health (CKBH) provides hope and opportunity for healing to children, adolescents, young adults and families living with the day to day experience of mental illness and the impact of trauma.
+Our professional staff hold licenses or are certified per Texas State requirements.
+We use nationally recognized, evidence based practices and tools to come alongside you and your family.

 Community Support Services